Breathing Problems Solved

 At the age of three and above children begin to behave consciously and capable of acquiring the method at times even better than their parents.

-We give children the following explanation.
-This is: 1 - the continuous (day and night); 2- decrease (holding chest and stomach still); 3 - of the depth of breathing (breathe so quietly nobody can notice anything); 4 - along with a relaxation (be soft "as a cloth"); 5 - until slight shortness of breath is felt (desire to inhale deeper).
+4 – along with a relaxation (be soft “as a cloth”); 5 – until slight shortness of breath is felt (desire to inhale deeper).

-We always measure a control pause after physical activities (walking, jogging, marching, squatting, etc.).
-Parents are taking part in our training sessions where we teach children to be relaxed walking and jogging, to keep a beautiful posture with shoulders lowered, chest and stomach "soft", movements light and free.
-It's a good idea to organize competitions between children and parents: the greater someone's control pause and the number of those pauses, the better marks one obtains.
 Some tests examining the knowledge related to the Buteyko breathing method and readiness to work independently on it also can be held in the middle and at the end of a session.
-In K. P. Buteyko's recommendations there are specific questions for such exams.
-For parents special attention should be paid to role playing.
+In K. P. Buteyko’s recommendations, there are specific questions for such exams.
+For parents, special attention should be paid to role-playing.

-Examples: 1.
-Seven year old child with bronchial asthma is using the Buteyko breathing method for two weeks; his control pause is 6-8 seconds, pulse 100-120 beat/min., shortness of breath occurs up to 4 times a day.
+1. Seven-year-old child with bronchial asthma is using the Buteyko breathing method for two weeks; his control pause is 6-8 seconds, pulse 100-120 beat/min., shortness of breath occurs up to 4 times a day.
 The Buteyko breathing method helps to stop half of those attacks.
 What are your actions?
-2. Four year old child with dysbacteriosis has been practicing the Buteyko breathing method for 10 days.
-His control pause has been doubled.
-He has the following symptoms: groundless diarrhea, vomits once, temperature rose to 39C.
-Your actions?

-During the sessions parents should control their children and vice versa.
+During the sessions, parents should control their children and vice versa.
 Children should observe their parents at training, correct their mistakes, explain to them why, for example, over-holding of control pause is dangerous.

 Duration of the course for kids is from two weeks to one month, better daily, at 30-60 minutes each followed by water procedures.